alex-handley/jekyll-now/_posts/2015-01-31-rails-dependent-options.md

 end
 {% endhighlight %}

-Now when you delete the post the comment is also deleted.
-This the best outcome less you need the comment to be kept which is our next option.
+Now when you delete the post the comments are also deleted.

 {% highlight bash %}
 2.1.2 :003 > p.destroy